What to Wear in San Francisco to Not Look Like a Tourist

 Winters in San Francisco are undoubtedly warmer than much of the rest of the country, but I wouldn’t call them warm.

-Winter Day Trip Tips
+Winter Day Trips

 Winter is the one season where weather uniformity tends to cover the entire Bay.
 No matter where you go, you’ll want that puffer jacket with you.
-However, it’s still worth looking at the weather forecast in your day trip destination — you can’t always assume that it’ll be rainy in Santa Rosa just because it’s pouring in San Francisco.
+However, it’s still worth looking at the weather forecast in your day trip destination.
+You can’t always assume that it’ll be rainy in Santa Rosa just because it’s pouring in San Francisco.